Ana-Costa-1201313/sem5pi-24-25-3db9-frontend/Docs/Sprint B/US 6.2.9/readme.md

 The following tests are to be developed:
 - all patient profiles must be displayed in the patient page.
-- getting a staff profile by name, email, or dateOfBirth.
+- getting a patient profile by name, email, or dateOfBirth.

 Unitary tests to the component will be implemented.